rohitagarwal-gkmit/retailpulse-docs/docs/technical/data_flow.md

 # System Data Flow

-This document shows detailed data flow diagrams for each user role in the RetailPulse system.
+This document shows data flow sequence diagrams for each user role in the RetailPulse system.

 ---